santropolroulant/volunteerdb/README.md

    ```
     CREATE DATABASE volunteerdb WITH ENCODING 'UTF-8' LC_COLLATE='UTF-8' LC_CTYPE='UTF-8';
    ```
-   TODO: you can also set collation per-table, at least in mysql.
-Is that a better idea?

 4. Configure your database connection in `config/app.php`, e.g.:
     ```
     'Datasources' => [